 With contributions by

-Antonios Alevisopoulos Gianni Ambrosio, Eileen Barker, Thomas Gandow, Mike Garde, Teresa Gonçalves, Massimo Introvigne, Reender Kranenborg, Jean-François Mayer, Gordon Melton, Ole Riis og Friederike Valentin
+Antonios Alevisopoulos, Gianni Ambrosio, Eileen Barker, Thomas Gandow, Mike Garde, Teresa Gonçalves, Massimo Introvigne, Reender Kranenborg, Jean-François Mayer, Gordon Melton, Ole Riis and Friederike Valentin

 More about the book

 About the book

 Stimulated by travel, mass media, and education, individuals have spent the

 twentieth century questioning organized religion and, as the end of the millennium approaches, many are turning to spirituality rooted in ancient practice, but modernized by secular experience.

 In this volume, an international group of authors survey the religious and spiritual movements growing in popularity in Western Europe.
 They include theosophy, transcendental meditation, the Rosicrucians, Mormonism, the occult (including Satanism and Wicca), Jehovah's Witnesses, the Unification Church, Scientology, the Hare Krishna, and the Baha'i, among others.

 Table of contentsThe Dispersion of Unorthodox Religiosity in Western Europe: A Brief Empirical Survey, Ole Riis

 European Receptivity to the New Religions, Gordon Melton

 The Catholic Church and New Religions, Teresa Gonçalves